MattechLab/monalisa/README.md

 # Monalisa : a reconstruction tool-box for non-cartesian and cartesian MRI data

 This repository contains code for performing MRI reconstruction with non-cartesian or cartesian data.
 Several iterative reconstruction are implemented.
 They all consist in minimizing a regularized or non-regularized least-square objective function.

-For more info visit our documentation [here](https://mattechlab.github.io/monalisa/).
+Make sure to **visit our [documentation](https://mattechlab.github.io/monalisa/)**.

-If you find this useful, please leave us a star!
+If you find this useful, **please leave us a star!**

 ## Usage and installation